Skip to Content

 MDes Curriculum Overview

-That effort is supported by the DESIGN METHODS and the INTEGRATION STUDIO 1B that delve into the resources of the University and beyond.
+That effort is supported by DESIGN METHODS, delving into the resources of the University and beyond.
 How do designers and researchers from other disciplines go about doing their work?
 What can we contribute to that?
 What are we integrating?
 How are we going to integrate it?

 THE SUMMER FIELDWORK STUDIO takes the skills we have developed and the ideas that we’re exploring and moves them into a different public or professional context guided by a new or existing line of inquiry that broadens the scope of our knowledge of the umbrella theme and cohort topic.
 For example, we might start our summer as part of a collaborative pop-up studio with another university design graduate cohort, then move to working in a professional or public context, and then to working in a digital space.
 It’s all about integrative design — trying out different models in different contexts.

-Third semester is the ramp-up towards the thesis.
-COCREATION STUDIO 3 focuses on finding your constituents and community partners; beginning the process of getting buy-in on the identified opportunity; and actually beginning to build your project.
-This effort is backed up by THESIS PREP, which focuses on determining the integrative design approach that is necessary to undertake the project and the kind of writing necessary to compose the document itself.
+Third semester is the ramp-up towards the thesis, and focuses on finding your constituents and community partners; beginning the process of getting buy-in on the identified opportunity; and actually beginning to build your project.
+This effort is backed up by THESIS WRITING, which focuses on determining the integrative design approach that is necessary to undertake the project and the kind of writing necessary to compose the document itself.

 PROFESSIONAL PRACTICE looks toward the future, when you’ll have your Masters of Design in Integrative Design.
 How do you make a case for having such a unique qualification?
 What are the opportunities?
 What will the ladder be post-graduation?